nortikin/sverchok/docs/nodes/curve/approximate_nurbs_curve.rst

 * **Cyclic**.
 This parameter is available only when **Implementation** parameter is set to **SciPy**.
 Defines whether the generated curve will be cyclic (closed).
 Unchecked by default.
+* **Auto**.
+This parameter is available only when **Implementation** parameter is set to **SciPy**, and **Cyclic** parameter is enabled.
+If checked, the node will automatically decide if the curve should be cyclic (closed), based on the distance between the first and last points being approximated: if the points are close enough, the curve will be closed.
+If not checked, the curve will be closed regardless of distance between points, just because **Cyclic** parameter is checked.
+Unchecked by default.
+* **Cyclic threshold**.
+This parameter is available only when **Implementation** parameter is set to **SciPy**, **Cyclic** parameter is enabled, and **Auto** parameter is enabled as well.
+This defines maximum distance between the first and the last points being approximated, for which the node will make the curve cyclic.
+Default value is 0.0, i.e. the points must exactly coincide in order for curve to be closed.
 * **Metric**.
 This parameter is available only when **Implementation** parameter is set to **SciPy**.Metric to be used for interpolation.
 The available values are: